Updated April 24, 2014.

 What is “phishing”?

-'Phishing' is the term used when an online scammer attempts to trick someone into giving up valuable information (like your account name and password) by landing on a fake website and entering in your account details.
+'Phishing' is the term used when an online scammer attempts to trick someone into giving up valuable information (like your login information and password) by landing on a fake website and entering in your account details.

 FAKE EMAILS AND COPYCAT WEBSITES